-As of December 2015 the system had collected, in accordance with Articles 82 and 83 of Legislative Decree 180/2015, ordinary and extraordinary contributions (the latter equal to three times the annual amount of ordinary contributions) of about $\notin 2.4$ billion.
-These contributions were used to repay a share of the bridge loan; the outstanding amount of this loan at 31 December 2016 amounted to $\notin 1.55$ billion.
+As of December 2015 the system had collected, in accordance with Articles 82 and 83 of Legislative Decree 180/2015, ordinary and extraordinary contributions (the latter equal to three times the annual amount of ordinary contributions) of about $\notin 2.4$ billion.6 These contributions were used to repay a share of the bridge loan; the outstanding amount of this loan at 31 December 2016 amounted to $\notin 1,550$ million.

-Taking account of the funding needs associated with the sale of the bridge banks described below and the repayment of the outstanding loan, in December 2016 the Bank of Italy called up two ordinary annual contributions equal to around $\in$ 1,526 million.
-These contributions were paid in March 2017.
+Taking account of the funding needs associated with the sale of the bridge banks described below and the repayment of the outstanding loan, in December 2016 the Bank of Italy called up two ordinary annual contributions equal to around €1,526 million.7 These contributions were paid in March 2017.

-The loan was repaid in May 2017, in part through the payment of $\notin 0.31$ billion in cash and in part with a new four-year loan of $\notin 1.24$ billion.
-This new loan does not require any third-party guarantee.
+The loan was repaid in May 2017, in part through the payment of \in 310 million in cash and in part with a new four-year loan of \in 1,240 million.
+This new loan did not require any third-party guarantee.
 The full repayment of the original loan meant that the guarantee issued by Cassa Depositi e Prestiti SpA (CDP) was released (see Footnote 5).

-On 31 July 2018, by calling up the additional contributions, the first instalment of the loan was repaid in the amount of €0.31 billion.
+On 31 July 2018 and 31 July 2019, by calling up the additional contributions, the first and the second instalments of the loan were repaid in the amount of \notin 620 million in total (\notin 310 million for each instalment).

 Between 2016 and 2017, in accordance with the resolution plan, the loans were transferred from the bridge banks to the special-purpose vehicle REV Gestione Crediti SpA (REV) for €2.1 billion.
-To fund the purchase of the bad loans, REV signed a financing agreement with a pool of Italian banks.
-REV's exposure to the lenders is secured by the autonomous, first demand guarantee issued by the NRF.
+To fund the purchase of the bad loans, REV signed a financing agreement with a pool of Italian banks.8 REV's exposure to the lenders is secured by the autonomous, first demand guarantee issued by the NRF.
 The amount guaranteed is automatically adjusted to reflect the amount of the outstanding debt.